Why you need this

 Specifications

-The Barcoder operates on 5 V from a standard USB-C input.
-It needs less than 100 mA of power.
-For convenience, the Barcoder has two BNC connectors that carry the same output sequence, synchronized to within than 10 nanoseconds of each other.
+The Barcoder operates on 5 V using a standard USB-C input.
+You can power it from a computer or a wall charger–style brick.
+The Barcoder uses only a few mA of current.
+For convenience, the Barcoder has two BNC connectors that carry the same output sequence, synchronized to well below a microsecond.
 Each connector can source and sink 20 mA and may be “T-ed” (split) to a practically unlimited number of recording devices.
 The output level is 5 V.

 Compatibility

-The 5-V output from the Barcoder is compatible with devices from the vast majority of vendors.
+The 5-V output from the Barcoder is compatible with devices from the vast majority of vendors, including our own picoDAQ.
 If you are uncertain of compatibility with your particular equipment, we will be happy to investigate.

 - Choosing a selection results in a full page refresh.